-The adjunction $\big(i,(-)^{\mathrm{cl}}\big)$ extends to $\mathcal{D}_X$-pre stacks and their homotopy categories; given $\mathcal{X}:\mathsf{CAlg}(\mathcal{D}_X)\rightarrow \mathsf{Spc}$, a higher $\mathcal{D}_X$-pre stack (or an étale stack in the suitable topology), one says that a \emph{derived enhancement} or a \emph{homotopical thickening}, for $\mathcal{X}$ is a derived $\mathcal{D}_X$-pre stack $\mathbb{R}\mathcal{X}$ with an open embedding
+The adjunction $\big(i,(-)^{\mathrm{cl}}\big)$ extends to $\D_X$-pre stacks and their homotopy categories; given $\mathcal{X}:\mathsf{CAlg}(\D_X)\rightarrow \mathsf{Spc}$, a higher $\D_X$-pre stack (or an étale stack in the suitable topology), one says that a \emph{derived enhancement} or a \emph{homotopical thickening}, for $\mathcal{X}$ is a derived $\D_X$-pre stack $\mathbb{R}\mathcal{X}$ with an open embedding

 such that $\big(\mathbb{R}\mathcal{X}\big)^{\mathrm{cl}}\simeq \mathcal{X}$ is an equivalence.
-The functor of classical truncation $(-)^{\mathrm{cl}}$ on representable derived $\mathcal{D}$-pre-stacks is given by $\mathbb{R}\underline{\mathrm{\mathsf{Spec}}}_{\mathcal{D}}(\mathcal{A})^{\mathrm{cl}}\cong Spec_{\mathcal{D}_X}\big(H_{\mathcal{D}}^0(\mathcal{A})\big).$
+The functor of classical truncation $(-)^{\mathrm{cl}}$ on representable derived $\D$-pre-stacks is given by $\mathbb{R}\underline{\mathrm{\mathsf{Spec}}}_{\mathcal{D}}(\mathcal{A})^{\mathrm{cl}}\cong Spec_{\D_X}\big(H_{\D}^0(\mathcal{A})\big).$

-A derived $(-1)$-Artin $\mathcal{D}$-stack will be understood as an affine derived $\mathcal{D}$-scheme i.e. an object in the essential image of the evident $\mathcal{D}$-Yoneda embedding (c.f. \ref{eqn: D-Yoneda})
+A derived $(-1)$-Artin $\D$-stack will be understood as an affine derived $\D$-scheme i.e. an object in the essential image of the evident $\D$-Yoneda embedding (c.f. \ref{eqn: D-Yoneda})

-Thus, there exists a derived $\mathcal{D}_X$-algebra $\mathcal{A}$ for which $(h_{\dAff}^{\mathcal{D}})^{\op}(\mathcal{A})\simeq\underline{\mathsf{Spec}}_{\mathcal{D}_X}(\mathcal{A}).$ A derived $0$-Artin $\mathcal{D}$-stack might be defined as a colimit of a groupoid object:
+Thus, there exists a derived $\D_X$-algebra $\mathcal{A}$ for which $(h_{\mathbf{dAff}_{\D_X}}^{\mathcal{D}})^{op}(\mathcal{A})\simeq\underline{\mathsf{Spec}}_{\D_X}(\mathcal{A}).$ A derived $0$-Artin $\D$-stack might be defined as a colimit of a groupoid object:

-where $\mathsf{X}_0$ and $\mathsf{X}_1$ are $(-1)$-Artin and the top map in the double arrow is a submersion.
+where $\mathsf{X}_0$ and $\mathsf{X}_1$ are $(-1)$-geometric and the top map in the double arrow is a submersion.
 We do not elaborate more here, as we do not require this specificity in this work.

-Other classes of derived affine $\mathcal{D}$ schemes can be naturally defined by implementing finiteness hypothesis.
-For example, an object $\mathsf{X}\in \dAff$ is holonomic if the underlying $\mathcal{D}$-algebra is holonomic as a $\mathcal{D}$-module.
-A holonomic prestack $\mathcal{X}$ is one determined by its values on holonomic derived $\mathcal{D}$-schemes via Kan extension along the embedding $\dAff^{hol}\hookrightarrow \dAff$ i.e.
+Other classes of derived affine $\D$ schemes can be naturally defined by implementing finiteness hypothesis.
+For example, an object $\mathsf{X}\in \mathbf{dAff}_{\D_X}$ is holonomic if the underlying $\D$-algebra is holonomic as a $\D$-module.
+A holonomic prestack $\mathcal{X}$ is one determined by its values on holonomic derived $\D$-schemes via Kan extension along the embedding $\mathbf{dAff}_{\D_X}^{hol}\hookrightarrow \mathbf{dAff}_{\D_X}$ i.e.

-A more useful finiteness condition for us is given in Subsect. \ref{ssec: D-Fredholm}.
+A more useful finiteness condition for us is given in §§ \ref{ssec: D-Fredholm}.